Cathy Connolly: Political career

-The district Connolly represents is the 13th district (map), it falls entirely within the city of Laramie and contains a central portion of the city.
+The district Connolly represented is the 13th district (map), which fell entirely within the city of Laramie and contained a central portion of the city.
 Connolly was first elected to the legislature in 2008, winning the primary election unopposed.
 A Republican, Ember Oakley, filed to run against her in the general election but withdrew on August 29.
 She was therefore elected without opposition.
 She succeeded Democrat Jane Warren and took office in January 2009.
 In the 2009 legislature, she was appointed to the House Education Committee, to the House Travel, Recreation, Wildlife and Cultural Resources Committee and to the Select Committee on Legislative Facilities.
 She faced no opposition in 2010 and ran unopposed for re-election in 2012 and 2014.

 Prior to becoming the representative from district 13, Connolly volunteered with the Wyoming Council for the Humanities.
 Connolly also served on the board of directors of Albany County SAFE Project and United Gays and Lesbians of Wyoming (now Wyoming Equality).
 She spent several years as a grant reviewer for the State Division of Victim Services and currently serves as a member of the State Department of Workforce Services' wage gap policy group.
 She is also a former chair of the parent board at Laramie's Whiting High School.